 We changed to: "Ice dynamics affected the transects especially from 11/12 March 2020 on, where leads and cracks opened throughout the paths.
 Overall, we tried to minimize the influence of these ice deformation events on the transect measurements.
 However, an impact on the time series cannot be excluded.
-On the transects, snow height measurements were sampled with the Magnaprobe with an average distance between measuring points of 1.1\,m.
+On the transects, snow height measurements were sampled with the Magnaprobe with an average distance between measuring points of 1.1 m.
 Note that this value is simply an average that contains the uncertainty of GPS localization, coordinate transformation, and the step length of the user, while the users varied mainly between each leg of MOSAiC.
-The average distance between transformation."
+The average distance between measurements was computed after applying the FloeNavi coordinate transformation."
+See now L256-262.